Visiting Asbury Park - The coolest shore town in New Jersey

 What to see in Asbury Park

 Don’t miss the Silver Ball Museum, a retro little establishment (with surprisingly good pizza!) that houses an impressive collection of vintage pinball machines and arcade video games from decades past.
-You can purchase a wristband for about ten bucks for a nostalgic half hour of ‘banging those pleasure machines”.
+You can purchase a wristband for about ten bucks for a nostalgic half-hour of ‘banging those pleasure machines”.
 Who doesn’t love a little Galaxian to get your night off to a good start?
 The Silver Ball Museum is open year-round.

-There are lots of eats along the boardwalk.
-We personally love the Korean fusion tacos at Mogo and always plan a stop at their boardwalk stand while we are taking a stroll.
-You can get 2 tacos for under $10 in a variety of protein choices.
 Just be warned these tasty creations are a mess to eat!
 Grab an open bench and assume “the position”, leaning forward as to not get the toppings all over you.
 The seagulls with thank you for it.
 If it’s not summer and the boardwalk concession stands are closed, don’t worry.
-They have a regular shop on Cookman Ave. as well.
-Fun fact - The Cookman location features Jones real cane sugar soda, the spicy pickles are great too.

 A map of the Asbury Park attractions discussed in this post.
 Click in the upper left for the map’s legend.